Fuyuki0312/CNNtention-vs-ResNet18-digit-classification/README.md

 - Beisdes, `PlotConfusionMatrix.py` can be used to plot confusion matrix for current model with weights loaded from `ModelDetectingNumber.pth`.

 ## Limitation
-- Model usually gives right predictions only when the background color of input images is white because this model was trained primarily on numerical images with white backgrounds.
+- The models usually give right predictions only when the background color of input images is white because the models were trained primarily on numerical images with white backgrounds.
-- If the input image is not so clear or handwritting is bad, the model may confidently produce a wrong prediction.
+- When the input image is ambiguous or low-quality, the models may confidently produce a wrong prediction.

 ## Possible Improvements
-- Expanding the dataset to include numerical images with diverse backgrounds (dark, textured, etc).
+- Expanding the dataset to include numerical images with diverse backgrounds (dark, textured, etc) might be a solution to enable models to predict images with black background and white digit.
-- Add more numerical images with bad handwritting to dataset.
+- Since some digits have more than one handwritting style, adding more numerical images written in a wide range of styles to the dataset can help models become more familiar with human-like digits.